 I have wanted to write this post since the first of the year.
 Were all working hard on our goals, trying to burn off a little holiday pounds and avoiding the cold and flu bug.

 Were all trying to live a healthy lifestyle.
-We want to be vibrant.
+We want to be vibrant and immune from disease.

 But lets face it — many of us are busy.
 We often work a little too much in an office space with a not so great lunch and then we bolt across town through traffic showing up a little late for a quick workout.

 Its time to slow down just a tad and take in these few tips (and avoid injury and the flu).